streamtOtO/spamc-stream/README.md

 // ...
 ```

+## Changelog

+`1.0.5` Change iterate arrays from for loops to  forEach.
+Comment on if checkers of result == null, because give bad results.

 ## License
 This module is heavily based on work of Carl Glaysher and who doesn't love the [MIT license](https://raw.githubusercontent.com/schahriar/blackwall/master/LICENSE)?